kubernetes-study-guide/Kubernetes-Study-Guide/30_Affinity/README.md

 ```

-then our affinity setting is going to be:
+Then our affinity setting is going to be:

 ```yaml